royjara/newportfolio/content/blog/surveillance.md

 It all started when I started reading this book called __The Age of Surveillance Capitalism__ by __Shoshana Zuboff__.

-### Our agreement to live under surveillance capitalism

-Outline:

-- context
-- Thesis (synthesize some ideas/readings)
+Ideas:

-- Afterthought
+- what is it?
+- why should we care?
-- Sousveillance?
+- sousveillance
-- What could the future look like?
-- web3.0?
+- web3